UdokaVrede/Udokaku-Ugochukwu/index.md

-### Hey there 👋 👩‍💻
+### Hey there 👋

 ![mine.jpeg](https://cdn.hashnode.com/res/hashnode/image/upload/v1608207895853/dnPdk8oRd.jpeg)

-### Meet Me
+### About Me
 I'm **Udokaku Ugochukwu** you can also call me **Udoka**,
 - Self-taught python developer, Technical writer, Free open source contributor, open source evangelist breaking into data science
 - I currently reside in Port-Harcourt, Nigeria.
-- I am passionate about creating usable products , creating a welcoming environment for getting more people into tech especially women.
+- I am passionate about creating usable products through technology and creating a welcoming environment for getting more people into tech especially women.
-- 🔭 I’m currently working on acquiring more data skills.
+- 🔭 I’m currently working on acquiring more web development skills.
 - 👯 I’m looking to collaborate on creating  seamless on-boarding for more people in tech.
 - 💬 Ask me about Data analysis, python, Technical writer and open source .
 -  ⚡  Pronouns: She/Her